 A U-shaped kitchen is made up of three walls featuring bench space and cabinetry within a fair amount of floor area.
 “U-shaped kitchens provide plenty of storage options for a medium-sized kitchen,” says Jeneile Kirk of Kaboodle.
 Keep in mind that this design, while great for storage, can reduce the space in a small kitchen to one cook only.

 "Kitchen design comes down to how you use your kitchen.
-Everyone's needs are different"Rebecca Pountney, Yellow Letterbox
+Everyone's needs are different."Rebecca Pountney, Yellow Letterbox

 As the name suggests, all of the appliances and cabinetry run along one wall, giving the kitchen a greater sense of openness.

+After small kitchen ideas?
+This layout fits the brief.
 One-wall designs are particularly popular in smaller homes and apartments.
 However, careful planning is required to ensure that adequate room is available for food prep, as the sink, cooktop and refrigerator can take up most of the space.
 One solution is to use the dining table for extra workspace or include a wheeled butcher’s block.

 “Everything is moving towards a more open-plan style,” says Daniel Bertuccio of Eurolinx.
-The L-shape is ideal for this, as well as being one of the most efficient layouts.
+The L-shape is ideal for this, as well as being one of the most modern kitchen designs and efficient layouts.
 Comprising two adjacent countertops, the style suits both small and medium kitchens.
 A big plus is that the L-shape easily supports the working triangle – the imaginary line between the sink, cooktop and fridge.
 However, be aware that applying this style in a large kitchen can mean your appliances are spread out too widely, disrupting the efficiency of the design.

 Basically a U-shape with an added peninsula, the G-shaped layout can be used in just about any size of kitchen.
 Best attached to an open-plan living area, this design allows for plenty of storage room, extra counter space and multiple cooks.
 Throw in some stools and you also have an ideal seating area when guests come to visit.
 Bear in mind that size does matter when it comes to the length of your bench — you don’t want your peninsula to be too long and thus make you feel trapped.